IdentityBlockchain/.github/profile/README.md

 POI is extremaly ”green”, and enables a lot of applications which are impossible without verified identity on the blockchain, e.g. direct democracy and universal basic income, encrypted messaging etc.

-IdentityBlockchain as here presented has the goal to preserve the anonymity of identity by using ZK-SNARKs and an anonymizing protocol for identity onboarding.
+IdentityBlockchain as here presented has the goal to preserve the anonymity of identity by using zk-SNARKs and an anonymizing protocol for identity onboarding.